How to insert a radio button or option button in Excel?

 Sometimes you may see a group of predefined options with circle holes allowing you to choose one of them, and the choice is exclusive.
 They are radio buttons or option buttons.
 It is quite useful with them to select one of a series of size as Small, Medium, and Large, or a series of color as Red, Orange, Yellow, Green, Blue, …etc.

-Step 6: Right click one of radio buttons, and click the Format Control item from the context menu, see the screen shot:
+6. After renaming the option buttons, you can also format them as you want.
+Right click one of radio buttons, and click the Format Control item from the context menu, see screenshot below:

 7. In the Format Control dialog box, change the formatting styles of each radio button.
 See screenshot above:

 If you want to insert multiple radio buttons to a range of cells, the above method will be somewhat troublesome.
 If you have Kutools for Excel, with its Batch Insert Option Button feature, you can quickly insert the options buttons to a range of blank cells or cells with data.

 Select a range of cells that you want to insert the option buttons, and click Kutools > Insert > Batch Insert Option Buttons.
 And then your selected range have been filled with the option buttons at once as following screenshots shown: